Mosco267/Learning---Journal/2025-11-03-tryhackme-presecurity.md

 - There are three type of hackers: Black hat hacker, Grey hat hacker, and White hat hacker(Ethical hacker).
 - hacking is the exploitation of vulnerable computer network to obtaing infomation and credentials.
 - "TryHackMe Pre-Security Completed"
-- i setup start machine and downloaded openvpn and also learn to link my tryhackme account to kali linux
+- i setup start machine and downloaded openvpn and also learn to link my tryhackme account to kali linux.

-# Day 2 - Basic Computer & Network teams
+ # Day 2 - Basic Computer & Network Terms
  **Date:** 2025-11-04
  **Platform:** Cloudflare & TryHackMe - Module:Network Fundamentals

-## What I Learned Day 2
+ ## What I Learned (DAY 2)
-IP Address(Internet Protocol) are unique identifier assign to a computer or domain that connects to the internet
+ - okay